anerimoradia/cv-website/README.md

 This project is basic multi-stage website built using **HTML only**.
 The goal is to learn how to structure a website semantically before adding any styling.

+The project description can be found in roadmap.sh -> https://roadmap.sh/projects/basic-html-website

 ---

 ## Project Structure